Susette has a Master's degree in Sustainable Development. She leads her local Green Council and writes for The Sustainable Business Review.

 - Chlorine in showers causes or aggravates eye irritation, dry and brittle hair, dry/flaky skin, asthma, bronchitis, and other respiratory conditions.

 - Chlorine gas was used by both sides during World War II as a weapon (called bertholite).
-During the Iraq Wat chlorine bombs were also used by insurgents against US and Iraqi forces (replaced later with something stronger).
+During the Iraq War chlorine bombs were also used by insurgents against US and Iraqi forces (replaced later with something stronger).
 Chlorine gas reacts with water in the mucosa of the lungs to form hydrochloric acid, which can be lethal.

 - If you and your family regularly feel tired, dizzy, or get headaches during and right after hot showers, you should ask your water supplier to test for the presence of chloroform.
 Chloroform is inadvertently created from chlorine mixing with other compounds in the water.
 It was used for many years in the medical field as an anesthetic to depress the nervous system of patients, until discovered to be toxic.
 Now choloroform is mainly used by criminals to knock out or confuse their victims (Source: Wikipedia).

 Many well-respected publications have given warnings about chemicals released during showers, including The Nader Report, American Journal of Public Health, US News & World Report, New Scientist, Consumer Research Magazine, and Bottom Line many of which are quoted here.
 Numerous research specialists have also given warning: John C Little from Lawrence Berkeley Laboratory, Professor J Andelman (water chemistry) from the University of Pittsburg, and Dr. Peter Isacson, MD from the University of Iowa School of Medicine, among others.
-And here is an article in Scientific American answering a query from a reader in Connecticut, Anita Frigo, asking if drinking chlorinated water really is safe.
+And here is an article in Scientific American answering a query from a reader in Connecticut—if drinking chlorinated water really is safe.

-Health Hazard: Leachates & Plastic in Bottled Water
+2. Plastics and Leachates in Bottled Water

-Bottled water is a real convenience in the western world and a necessity in other parts of the world where fresh water is scarce.
+Bottled water is a real convenience to the western world, and a necessity in other parts of the world where fresh water is scarce.
 In 2015 more than 11.8 billion gallons of bottled water were consumed in the United States alone, according to a report by the International Bottled Water Association.
 By the end of 2016, bottled water sales outstripped milk, coffee, beer, and carbonated sodas to become the most popular bottled drink in the US.

-The main contamination from bottled water comes from the single-use plastic bottles themselves, especially from pthalates used to soften the plastic that then leak out into the water.
+- In older bottles, the main contamination from bottled water comes from the plastic bottles themselves, especially from pthalates used to soften the plastic that then leeches out into the water.
 Pthalates are endocrine disruptors associated with birth defects, testosterone blockers and estrogen mimickers, and reproductive system cancers.

 - Incidents of contamination are not required to be reported to the public, whereas contamination of tap water is.
 Between 1999 and 2006, there were over 100 quiet recalls of various brands of bottled water in the US, due to a variety of contaminants and strange smells.

-Solutions: Increased Monitoring, Bottle Replacement, Banning
+Solution 2: Increased Monitoring, Bottle Replacement, Banning